microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 In this folder, you will find the source code for the PowerBI app report on Dynamics 365 Business Central telemetry in Azure Application Insights.

-Note that the app is still being testing in a beta program.
-It is fully functional, though.

 # Power BI prerequisites
-While the app is not on Appsource, you need to allow it to be installed.
+If you choose to install a version of the app that is not on appsource, you need to allow it to be installed.

 Go to the PBI admin portal.
 Under Tenant settings, Go to Template App settings.
 Here you can enable template apps that are not listed on app source.